 (ii) For each year the worker was required to be monitored under the monitoring requirements in effect prior to August 31, 1999.

 (b) This report must be furnished within thirty days from the time the request is made or within thirty days after the exposure of the individual has been determined by the licensee or registrant, whichever is later.
-This report must cover the period of time that the worker's activities involved exposure to sources of radiation licensed or registered by the department and must include the dates and locations of licensed or registered activities in which the worker participated during this period.
+This report must cover the period of time that the worker's activities involved exposure to sources of radiation licensed or registered by the director and must include the dates and locations of licensed or registered activities in which the worker participated during this period.

 (5) At the request of a worker who is terminating employment with the licensee or registrant that involved exposure to sources of radiation during the current calendar quarter or the current year, each licensee or registrant shall provide at termination to each worker, or to the worker's designee, a written report regarding the radiation dose received by that worker from operations of the licensee or registrant during the current calendar year or fraction thereof.
 If the most recent individual monitoring results are not available at that time, a written estimate of the dose must be provided together with a clear indication that this is an estimate.